 * summer school G. Geftakys rented a lecture hall at Cal State Fullerton every summer for six weeks to conduct daily morning classes.
 Contrary to appearances, these were not approved university courses.

-* tape ministry Weekly meeting centered on G. Geftakys' taped seminar lectures
+* tape ministry Weekly meeting centered on listening to audio of G. Geftakys' seminar lectures.
+In those days the medium was actual magnetic tape.

 * Teen Team Summer vacation ministry teams begun in the 1990s